 For more information: ArchWiki: GNOME

-In theory, the installation is over, we hope that everything went well and we'll see you in the second part, with tips & tricks on customization and review on Arch Linux, plus my opinions.
+In theory, the installation is finished, we hope everything went well and see you in the second part, with tips & tricks on customization and review on Arch Linux, plus my opinions.

 I remind you to consult the Arch Wiki, linked above, and the forum, linked above.
 We assume no liability for damage caused to your machines!
 We recommend installing first on VirtualBox, then on a physical machine.